MileHacker Logo

 Self-Driving Requirements

 • Valid driver's license accepted for up to one year.
-An International Driving Permit (IDP) is advisable if your license is not in English.
+An International Driving Permit (IDP) is advisable if your license isn't in English.

-• Most rental companies require drivers to be at least 21 (extra charges for under 25) with a valid credit card.
+• Most rental companies require drivers to be at least 21 (extra charges for those YOUNGER than 25) with a valid credit card.

 • Consider a SUV or a vehicle with good ground clearance, especially for unpaved streets or winter.